cnoam/technion-iem-ds_lab/README.md

 These coding parts are called __runner__ and __matcher__ (aka comparator)

-Choosing the runner and matcher is done by reading a configuration file.
+Choosing the runner and matcher is done by reading a configuration file (located at {rootdir}/hw_settings.json)

 You can see the current content in ```host_address/admin/show_ex_config```

 Modifying/adding values is by uploading a new version of the file (in the admin page)